vlcmensa/inferencja-wagi/le-net/python/README.md

 1. Resized to 20×20 pixels
 2. Centered in 28×28 canvas (4px padding)
 3. Inverted if needed (white digit on black background)
-4. Normalized with StandardScaler parameters
+4. Normalized with standard MNIST normalization (mean=0.1307, std=0.3081)
 5. Quantized to INT8 (-128 to 127)

-## Data Files
+## Training

-The `data/MNIST/` folder contains the MNIST dataset downloaded automatically by scikit-learn when running the training script.
+The `le_net.py` script:
+1. Loads MNIST dataset via torchvision
+2. Trains LeNet-5 with tanh activations
+3. Performs post-training quantization
+4. Exports weights to `.mem` and `.bin` formats
+5. Saves model checkpoint and ONNX export

+Training time: ~5-10 minutes on CPU, ~1-2 minutes on GPU